DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

                      )
 ```

-This object requires a `name`, a `print_name` and defines the respective `data_types` (cmp. `cadenzaanalytics.data.data_type`) that will later be available for selection in Cadenza when invoking the extension's execution.
+This object requires a `name`, a `print_name` and defines the respective `data_types` (cmp. `cadenzaanalytics.data.data_type`) that will later be available for selection in disy Cadenza when invoking the extension's execution.
 Optionally, the number of individual attributes (i.e. data columns) that may be passed to the extension can be constrained.

 Multiple `AttributeGroup` objects may be defined.